 🥡 Storage suggestions

 If the board hasn't been sitting out at room temperature longer than 2 hours, leftover meats and cheeses can be wrapped up individually and stored in the refrigerator for eating later.
-If the board has been sitting out for 2 hours or longer, it's best to discard the items.
+If the board has been sitting out for 2 hours or longer, then it's best to discard the items.

 🍇 More appetizer recipes

-If you loved learning how to make a charcuterie board, check out these other easy appetizer recipes that I know you will love too!
+If you loved learning how to make a charcuterie board, then check out these other easy appetizer recipes that I know you will love too!

-- Loaded Chips
+- Loaded Blue Cheese Chips

-- Pepperoncini Dip with Bagel Chips
+- Easy Pepperoncini Dip with Bagel Chips

 - Goat Cheese Puff Pastry Appetizer